Moosieus/blog/content/paradex.md

 LIMIT 15;
 ```

-With this new API, ParadeDB's is much more involved with query planning and execution.
-The search expressions have all been moved to the `@@@` operator and embed fluently in the `WHERE` clause.
+With this new API, ParadeDB's much more involved with query planning and execution, and DBALs have an easier go of things:

 * Database access layers already compose `WHERE` clauses *(I hope)*, so the only overhead now is including ParadeDB's query functions and the `@@@` operator. *That's it! :D*
 * Clauses like `ORDER BY` and `LIMIT` are now transparently pushed down to Tantivy when applicable.
-* There's room for performance gains on orders of magnitudes.
-The new version's seen **up to 300x faster queries** in certain cases.
+* As an aside there's room for performance gains on orders of magnitudes.

 ## Introducing Paradex